hank-spankler/hank_spanklers_story_depository/smooth_spanky_h_poetry_corner.md

 can't die now it wouldn't do, so

 suck my blood
-plese baby don't be shy
+come on baby don't be shy
-I'm begging you, I'm on my knees please, I love you, fuck you, please
+cuz' I'm begging you, I'm on my knees please, I love you, fuck you, please

 someday if you're still around